Join over ¼ million

 But I won’t delude myself into thinking that I’m on the same level of linguists when it comes to understanding how languages and linguistics work.

-Most polyglots I’ve met (and there are a lot - over half of the population of the entire planet speaks more than one language!
-Make sure to think outside of the anglophone world when wondering how amazing it is to speak a second language) don’t know what grammatical terminology means, or understand terms like “Indo European”, or would know whether some word they use comes from Greek or Latin.
+Most polyglots I've met (and there are a lot – over half of the population of the entire planet speaks more than one language!) don't know what grammatical terminology means, or understand terms like “Indo European”, or would know whether some word they use comes from Greek or Latin.

 I know a little of that stuff, but I’m not a linguist.
 It would be misleading of me to say I’m one.
 Despite what I’ve said above about experience, some people really do value a PhD more.